Navigating Energy Work When Loved Ones Are Fearful

 - Laurie Gouley

-- 3 min read
+- 4 min read

 Energy work is one of the oldest, most natural expressions of human intuition.
-Whether someone calls it prayer, intention-setting, Reiki, healing touch, grounding, or “my weird little rituals,” it all springs from the same human desire to connect, to soothe, and to bring harmony into a space.
+Whether someone calls it prayer, intention-setting, Reiki, healing touch, grounding, or “my weird little rituals,” it all springs from the same human desire to connect, soothe, and bring harmony into a space.

 If this is your reality, you’re not alone—and you’re not doing anything “wrong.”
 Here’s how to navigate that dynamic with compassion, confidence, and healthy boundaries.